 - a. proposals for the provision of additional shops or extensions to existing shops will be permitted provided they are of a scale appropriate to the centre.
-The requirements of the National Planning Policy Framework (NPPF) should be satisfied; - b. proposals for change of use from A1 to A2-A5, betting shops and payday loan shops and sui generis uses appropriate to a centre, including launderettes will be permitted where they will not exceed 40% of the total identified ground floor frontage, provided the identified shopping frontage or the shopping character and range of shops is not unacceptably diminished.
-Of this 40%, no No more than 20% of the total identified ground floor frontage will be permitted for A4 or A5 uses; - c. proposals for the change of use of ground floor units to community facilities will be permitted provided that:

-i. the unit does not occupy a prominent position in the Centre;

-- ii. satisfactory vehicular access and car parking can be provided; - iii. in the case of a vacant unit, the unit has suffered from a clearly demonstrated long-term vacancy for a period of at least 12 months.
+The requirements of the National Planning Policy Framework (NPPF) should be satisfied; - b. proposals for change of use from A1 to A2-A5 and sui generis uses appropriate to a centre, including launderettes will be permitted where they will not exceed 40% of the total identified ground floor frontage, provided the identified shopping frontage or the shopping character and range of shops is not unacceptably diminished.
+Of this 40%, no more than 20% of the total identified ground floor frontage will be permitted for A4 or A5 uses: - c. proposals for the change of use of ground floor units to community facilities will be permitted provided that: - i. the unit does not occupy a prominent position in the Centre; - ii. satisfactory vehicular access and car parking can be provided; - the unit has suffered from a clearly demonstrated long-term vacancy for a period of at least 12 months.
 A marketing strategy for the unit must be agreed with the Local Planning Authority prior to its implementation and the agreed strategy implemented for a minimum period of 12 months prior to applying for planning permission for change of use or redevelopment.
 Any such application must be accompanied by an independent appraisal of the economic viability of the facility in its current use; and - iv. the physical treatment of the unit minimises the problem of dead frontages or is appropriate to the proposed use. - d.
 Residential uses will not be permitted on ground floor unless it has been clearly demonstrated the unit has suffered from long term vacancy for at least 12 months and none of the uses stated in paragraphs a, b and c are suitable, viable or deliverable.